rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-best-practice.md

 For more information, see [Hyper-V: Guest Integration Services](../../../software/hyper-v.md#guest-integration-services).

+### Hyper-V Server Clusters

+When mapping shared volumes (quorum disks, cluster disks,or cluster shared volumes) to multiple hosts, make sure that the volume is mapped to all nodes in the cluster using a consistent LUN number.
+Leverage host groups on the ME4 Series array to simplify the task of mapping a consistent LUN number to multiple hosts.

+As a best practice and a time-saving tip, configure the nodes in a cluster so that they are identical with regard to the number of disks and LUNs.
+In this way, when mapping new storage LUNs, the next available LUN ID will be the same on all hosts.
+By doing this, having to change LUN IDs later to make them consistent can be avoided.

+### MPIO Best Practices

+Windows and Hyper-V hosts default to the Round Robin with Subset policy with ME4 Series storage, unless a different default MPIO policy is set on the host by the administrator.
+Round Robin with Subset is typically the best MPIO policy for Hyper-V environments.

+!!! note "Note the following"

+    - The active/optimized paths are associated with the ME4 Series storage controller head that owns the volume.
+The active/unoptimized paths are associated with the other controller head.
+    - If each controller has four FE transport paths configured, each volume that is mapped should list eight total paths: four that are optimized, and four that are unoptimized.
+    - Changes to MPIO registry settings on the Windows or Hyper-V host (such as time-out values) should not be made unless directed by ME4 Series documentation (it doesn't, I've checked), or unless directed by Dell EMC support to solve a specific problem.

 ## Configure E-Mail and SNMP Notifications

 The Notifications tab provides options for you to set up and test several types of system notifications.
 These include: